berkaltiok/windicss-safelist-generator/README.md

 };
 ```

-We recommend adding `safelist.txt` to your `.gitignore` file, since it's an artifact that gets generated whenever Tailwind generates CSS.
+We recommend adding `safelist.txt` to your `.gitignore` file, since it's an artifact that gets generated whenever WindiCSS generates CSS.

 ## Options